-As in some settings it is impossible to guarantee constraint satisfaction, we now define the metrics we use to evaluate how much the constraints are violated in our experiments in Sec. \ref{sec:simulation}.
-A collision happens between any of the agents in the swarm if $\exists t \in [0,T]$ at which Eq. \ref{eq:coll_av} is violated.
+Due to the underactuated nature of the agents, it is impossible to guarantee network connectivity or collision avoidance in some scenarios.
+Hence, we define evaluation metrics to assess the safety of our control schema with respect to Eq. (\ref{eq:conn_constraint}) and (\ref{eq:coll_av}).
+A collision happens between any of the agents in the swarm if $\exists t \in [0,T]$ at which Eq. (\ref{eq:coll_av}) is violated.
 We denote this with the collision indicator $\mathbb{I}_{coll} \in \{0,1\}$.

-To measure various aspects of losing connectivity we use three metrics.
-First, for a binary measure if disconnections occur we define the disconnection indicator $\mathbb{I}_{disconn} \in \{0,1\}$ which is $1$ if $\exists t \in [0,T]$ at which Eq. \ref{eq:conn_constraint} is violated and zero otherwise.

-As we are interested in the network robustness against connectivity losses or link failures we additionally measure the minimum Fiedler value over time, the higher the more robust the communication network (Sec. \ref{subsec:graph_theory}):
+To measure various aspects of losing connectivity, we use three metrics.
+First, for a binary measure, if disconnections occur, we define the disconnection indicator $\mathbb{I}_{disconn} \in \{0,1\}$ which is $1$ if $\exists t \in [0,T]$ at which Eq. (\ref{eq:conn_constraint}) is violated and zero otherwise.
+Additionally, we measure the minimum Fiedler value over time; the higher, the more robust the communication network (Section \ref{subsec:graph_theory}):

-Lastly, it often matters for how long an agent is isolated from all other agents.
-Therefore, we introducing a new measure that we call \ac{IPM}
+Lastly, as single-agent backup communication is costly, it matters how long an agent is isolated from all other agents.
+Therefore, we are introducing a new measure called \ac{IPM}.

-where $M(deg(i, t)=0)$ counts the number of disconnected vertices, which corresponds to the number of zeros in the diagonal of the graph degree matrix $D(G(\traj(t),\rcom)$ (Sec. \ref{subsec:graph_theory}).
+where $M(deg(i, t)=0)$ counts the number of disconnected vertices, which corresponds to the number of zeros in the diagonal of the graph degree matrix $D(G(\traj(t),\rcom)$ (Section \ref{subsec:graph_theory}).